Article 11EMS vs auditEU EED

 EMS route

-The EMS route applies when the enterprise is above the 85 TJ average annual energy-consumption threshold and must implement a certified energy management system.
+The EMS route applies when the enterprise's three-year average annual energy consumption is higher than 85 TJ.
+The enterprise must implement a certified .

 Second framework